dcomtois/summarytools/README.md

 #### More customization

-All functions also accept additionnal parameters which will be passed on to pander.
+All functions also accept additionnal parameters which will be passed on to _pander_.
 See the [pander package](https://github.com/Rapporter/pander) documentation for details.

 ## What's coming next?